 Join our Charge Up Holland Facebook Group!

-This group is for Holland BPW customers.
-The purpose of this group is to bring electric vehicle enthusiasts together.
+This group brings electric vehicle enthusiasts together.
 We aim to heighten awareness of the benefits of electric vehicles.
 Whether you are just curious or a seasoned aficionado, this group is a place where you can learn, share and geek out about electric vehicles.

-HBPW offers a $300 rebate for residential customers and a maximum of a $1,500 rebate for Commercial Chargers.
+HBPW offers a $300 rebate for non-ENERGY STAR listed and a $325 rebate for ENERGY STAR listed level 2 charges.
 Residential customers who receive the rebate will be placed on the Electric Vehicle Time of Use Rate (EV TOU) for a minimum of one year.
-The EV TOU rate, consisting of on, mid and off-peak timeframes, replaces the existing residential rate (Rate A) for the entire house.
+The EV TOU rate, consisting of on-, mid- and off-peak timeframes, replaces the existing residential rate (Rate A) for the entire house.
+The whole house will be placed on the rate and not just the EV charger.

 Customers who already own an EV may still participate in the EV TOU rate.
 Since the minimum time to be on a rate after a switch is one year, we ask customers to carefully evaluate if the EV TOU rate would be a good choice for them.